Alexx-R/EDS-124BR-Teaching-Computational-Thinking-for-Everyone/README.md

 1. Show What You Know: Explain Your Program - Explains my understanding of my coding for one of the previous assignments given to me.
 [https://github.com/Alexx-R/EDS-124BR-Teaching-Computational-Thinking-for-Everyone/blob/main/Show%20What%20You%20Know%3A%20Explain%20Your%20Program](https://github.com/Alexx-R/EDS-124BR-Teaching-Computational-Thinking-for-Everyone/blob/main/Show%20What%20You%20Know%3A%20Explain%20Your%20Program.md)

-2. Show What You Know: Explain Your Program - Explains my understanding of my coding for one of the previous assignments given to us. https://github.com/Alexx-R/EDS-124BR-Teaching-Computational-Thinking-for-Everyone/blob/main/Spiraling%20Square-Explanation.md
+2. Spiraling Square - Explanation - Explains my understanding of my spiraling square code. https://github.com/Alexx-R/EDS-124BR-Teaching-Computational-Thinking-for-Everyone/blob/main/Spiraling%20Square-Explanation.md